-Raised in a loving, close-knit family in Columbia, from a young age Carolina developed a heart for sharing the love of God and helping others.
+Raised in a loving, close-knit family in Colombia, from a young age Carolina developed a heart for sharing the love of God and helping others.

 An occupational therapist by trade, Carolina’s life intersected with Panama’s oldest orphanages, which simply do not have the capacity to help their children once they age out of care.
 These young adults leave the only home they have ever known and face a reality where prostitution and crime may appear to be their only options.